Sunderland Point all-ability route

 On leaving the bird hide continue down the gravel path where you will find Chris Drury’s Horizon Line Chamber, a small oratory incorporating a camera obscura which acts as a self-contained projector for the world outside.
 Pass the Chamber and follow the gravel path to the lonely grave - take time to read the inscription and reflect before retracing your journey.

-Travel to Sunderland Point
+Travel to and from Sunderland Point

 Sunderland Point is reached via the tidal road from the village of Overton.